Heat of combustion

-The heating value (or energy value or calorific value) of a substance, usually a fuel or food (see food energy), is the amount of heat released during the combustion of a specified amount of it.
+The heating value (or energy value, calorific value, heat of combustion) of a substance, usually a fuel or food (see food energy), is the amount of heat released during the combustion of a specified amount of it.
+The enthalpy of combustion is the same value expressed as an enthalpy, where release of heat is described as negative number.

 The calorific value is the total energy released as heat when a substance undergoes complete combustion with oxygen under standard conditions.
 The chemical reaction is typically a hydrocarbon or other organic molecule reacting with oxygen to form carbon dioxide and water and release heat.
 It may be expressed with the quantities: